yinhongwei4079/PigGTEx-WGS/README.md

 generate_tf_select.sh was the codes to generate the TF based on ATAC-seq by Hommer2.

 fgwas.sh is the codes to run gwas enrichment based on fgwas.

+run_enrichment_esQTL.sh is the shell codes to run esQTL enrichment.